 Saima Latif, Ph.D., Researcher, Writer, Psychologist, Hypnotherapist, CBT & EMDR Therapist, Coach and Expert Consultant based in the UK.

-Dr. Saima Latif is a writer, researcher, psychologist, therapist, hypnotherapist, behavioral change and performance coach, and expert consultant.
+Dr. Saima Latif is a writer, researcher, psychologist, therapist, hypnotherapist, Health and Behavioral Change Coach, and expert consultant.

 Based in the UK, she has worked with clients from all over the world.
 Her interests are diverse in all aspects of the human psyche, and her passion is about developing individuals to their full potential.